saphjra/atmt_2024/assignments/01/ex1.md

 set.
 Why is the out-of-domain test set so much harder to translate?
 Support your answer with examples from the test set.

+The Bible text contains a higher number of longer sentences. a large number of unseen tokens: (for example HERREN - LORD), and whereas proper nouns in the infopankki data just stayed the same for the swedish and english text () , biblical names sometimes have their own language specific representation, making it harder to predict: for example in english: Noah, Shem, ham, and Japheth and in swedisch : Noa, Sem, Ham och Jafet

-The Bible text contains a large number of unseen tokens, especially biblical names, which are likely difficult for the model to predict.
-Furthermore, the English Bible translation has very specific idiosyncrasies, both lexically and syntactically.
+which are likely difficult for the model to predict.
+Furthermore, the English Bible translation has very specific idiosyncrasies, both lexically and syntactically.:
+For example:

 I am unsure to what extent these are present in the Swedish version.

 ### Context dependent translations